2. Principled Preparation

 I believe that Mark Twain said that “Joan” was his most important work because it portrays the immense power of intensive preparation and principled purpose to change the world.

 With a bit of tongue in cheek, the Switch playbook echoes the Joan of Arc plot.
 The cast includes:

 - The King – (played by and representing the importance of the “best available scientific evidence”),

-- The Corrupted Nobles – (a large cast of unduly self-interested aristocracy from the pharmaceutical, medical device and insurance industries in lockstep with their lobbyists)
+- The Corrupted Nobles – (a large cast of self-interested aristocracy from the pharmaceutical, medical device and insurance industries in lockstep with their lobbyists),

-- The Citizens – (those seeking better health at an affordable price)
+- The Citizens – (employers and individuals seeking better health and affordable healthcare),

 Tomorrow’s Fix Today™,

 Carl Myers, CEO Switch Healthcare